moiseevigor/moiseevigor.github.io/projects/geometry-of-seeing.md

 hitting your retina.
 Jean Petitot's 2003 neurogeometry model shows this
 <em>modal completion</em> is mathematically equivalent to finding shortest paths on
 the Lie group SE(2) — the group of rigid motions of the plane — under a sub-Riemannian metric.
-The geodesics of that metric are Euler's elastica, parametrised by Jacobi elliptic functions.
-This series develops the full theory from first principles, culminating in an open problem on the exact cut time.
+One pendulum governs all its extremals: the smooth completion curves are Euler's elastica, parametrised by Jacobi elliptic functions, while the free geodesics project to their cuspidal siblings.
+This series develops the full theory from first principles, up to Sachkov's exact cut time and the question that remains open beyond SE(2).
 </div>

 ## The Series